kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 - apiVersion: admissionregistration.k8s.io/v1
   kind: ValidatingAdmissionPolicy
   metadata:
-    name: "platform.require-labels"
+    name: "require-labels.static.k8s.io"
   spec:
     # ... policy spec
 - apiVersion: admissionregistration.k8s.io/v1
   kind: ValidatingAdmissionPolicyBinding
   metadata:
-    name: "platform.require-labels-binding"
+    name: "require-labels-binding.static.k8s.io"
   spec:
     # ... binding spec
 ```

 ### Naming and Conflict Resolution

-All objects in manifest files must have unique names within their type.
-The naming rules are:
+All objects in manifest files must have unique names within their type and must use the reserved
+`.static.k8s.io` suffix (e.g., `deny-privileged.static.k8s.io`).
+Objects without this suffix
+fail validation and prevent API server startup.

+When the `ManifestBasedAdmissionControlConfig` feature gate is enabled, creation of REST-based
+admission objects with names ending in `.static.k8s.io` is blocked.
+When the feature gate is
+disabled, a warning is returned instead.
+Operators on pre-1.36 clusters can deploy a VAP to
+block this suffix early.

-1. Uniqueness: If two manifest files define objects of the same type with
+If two manifest files define objects of the same type with the same name, the API server fails
-   the same name, the API server fails to start with a descriptive error.
+to start with a descriptive error.

-2. Coexistence with API-based objects: Manifest-based and API-based objects are treated as
-   belonging to separate domains.
-If both a manifest-based and API-based `ValidatingWebhookConfiguration`
-   named "example" exist, both will be invoked for matching requests.

-3. Recommended naming convention: To avoid confusion, use a distinctive prefix for manifest-based
-   objects (e.g., `platform.`, `static.`, or `manifest.`).

 ### File Watching and Dynamic Reloading

 The API server watches the configured manifest files/directories for changes:

 1. Initial load: At startup, all configured paths are read and validated.
-The API server blocks
+The API server does
-   until all manifests are successfully loaded.
-Invalid manifests cause startup failure.
+   not mark itself as ready until all manifests are successfully loaded.
+Invalid manifests
+   cause startup failure.

 2. Runtime reloading: Changes to manifest files trigger a reload:
    - File modifications are detected using filesystem watching (similar to other config file